Induced Norm Analysis of Linear Systems for Nonnegative Input Signals: Main Results for Upper Bound Analysis Problem

-\end{theorem} On the basis of \rth{th:main1}, let us consider the following COP and SDP:
+On the basis of \rth{th:main1}, let us consider the following COP and SDP:

 Then, we readily obtain $\|G\|_{2+} \le \ogam_a \le \oogam_a$.
-Moreover, it is shown in \cite{Ebihara_ECC2022} that, for any positive filter $G_p$, the corresponding upper bound $\ogam_a$ satisfies $\ogam_a\le \ogam\le \|G\|_2$ where $\ogam$ is the COP-based {\it filter-free} upper bound that is easily deduced from \rec{eq:COPnew} and given explicitly in \cite{Ebihara_ECC2022}.
-Similarly for $\oogam_a$, i.e., $\oogam_a\le \oogam\le \|G\|_2$ holds.
+Moreover, it is shown in \cite{Ebihara_ECC2022} that, for any positive filter $G_p$, the corresponding upper bound $\ogam_a$ satisfies $\ogam_a\le \ogam\le \|G\|_2$, where $\ogam$ is the COP-based {\it filter-free} upper bound obtained by replacing \rec{eq:L2+COPnew} in \rec{eq:COPnew} with \rec{eq:L2+COPnewFilterFree}.
+Similarly, for the SDP-based {\it filter-free} upper bound $\oogam$, we have $\oogam_a\le \oogam\le \|G\|_2$.
+Namely, by introducing any positive filter, we can obtain no more conservative upper bounds than the filter-free ones.
 The matrix $Q_a$ captures the nonnegativity of the input and filtered signals and is referred to as the copositive multiplier.